PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 The **IoT Gateway** contains a powerful script parser and evaluation engine.
 The script engine is not ECMA-compliant.
 Instead, its focus is to provide an efficient and compact script language using mathemathical notation.
 Following is a brief overview of the syntax different script elements.
-You can also use the [Prompt](Prompt.md) to experiment with script syntax.
+You can also use the [Script Prompt](Prompt.md) to experiment with script syntax.

 ![Table of Contents](ToC)